Celebrate National Burger Day with 10 Best Burgers in Dublin

 Featherblade burger

 Featherblade offers some awesome burgers in its minimal lighting and matt black table tops.
-As their menu changes with the produce of the time, the only permanent items are Featherblade Steak, House Smoked Burger, Sides & Sauces.
-You can enjoy lightly smoked patty, gooey bearnaise sauce and a thin layer of caramelised onions as the ‘House Smoked burger’ deftly mixes strong flavours Featherblade’s beef dripping chips (€3.50) are a good side note for mopping up the bearnaise, if a little salty.
+As their menu changes with the produce of the time, the only permanent items are Featherblade Steak, House Smoked Burger, and Sides & Sauces.
+You can enjoy a lightly smoked patty, gooey bearnaise sauce and a thin layer of caramelised onions as the ‘House Smoked burger’ deftly mixes strong flavours Featherblade’s beef dripping chips (€3.50) are a good side note for mopping up the bearnaise, if a little salty.

 The starters are Pork Belly w/ Apple Fennel Ketchup, Celeriac, Crackling €9 and Lambay Island Crab w/ Avocado, Pickled Kohlrabi, Toast €10

-For sides you can have Beef Dripping Chips, Roasted Sweet Potato, Creamed Spinach, Truffle Mac n’ Cheese, Charred Broccoli, Rocket & Parmesan with Whiskey Peppercorn, Bearnaise, Herb Garlic & Chilli sauces.
+For sides, you can have Beef Dripping Chips, Roasted Sweet Potato, Creamed Spinach, Truffle Mac n’ Cheese, Charred Broccoli, Rocket & Parmesan with Whiskey Peppercorn, Bearnaise, Herb Garlic & Chilli sauces.

 3. Boxburger